"I'll rather do something with money": Dangote makes U-turn on buying Arsenal

 "Actually, I regret not buying, but you know my money was more needed in completing my project than buying Arsenal.

-"I would have bout it for 2 billion, but I wouldn't have been able to complete the refinery project."
+"I would have bought it for $2 billion, but I wouldn't have been able to complete the refinery project."

 Arsenal not for sale